Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks: The Broadcast and Multiple-Access EH Networks

 \subsection{The Broadcast EH Network}

 Let us assume a single EH transmitter transmitting to $M$ receiving nodes (receivers).
-We note that we do not assume any restriction on how the $M$ receiving nodes mutually cooperate or on the correlation between the channels to the $M$ receiving nodes.
 In each time slot, the EH transmitter extracts power from its battery and uses it to transmit codewords to each of the receivers.
 Let the transmit power of the codeword transmitted to the $k$-th receiver in the $i$-th time slot be denoted by $P_{{\rm out},k}(i)$\footnote{If the same codeword is transmitted to more than one receiver, then, in terms of transmit power, these receivers can be merged into a single equivalent receiver.}.
 Without loss of generality, we assume that in each time slot the EH transmitter extracts power from the battery in the following predefined sequential manner.
-In each time slot, the transmitter first extracts the power for the codeword transmitted to the first receiver, then, from the leftover power in the battery it extracts the power for the codeword transmitted to the second receiver, and so on until it extracts the power for the codeword transmitted to the $M$-th receiver from the leftover power in its battery.
-Let $P_{{\rm d},k}(i)$ denote the desired transmit power for the codeword to the $k$-th receiver in the $i$-th time slot.
+In each time slot, the transmitter first extracts the power for the codeword transmitted to the first receiver, then, from the leftover power in the battery it extracts the power for the codeword transmitted to the second receiver, and so on until from the leftover power in its battery it extracts the power for the codeword transmitted to the $M$-th receiver.
+Let $P_{{\rm d},k}(i)\in\mathcal{P}$ denote the desired transmit power for the codeword to the $k$-th receiver in the $i$-th time slot.
 Then, $P_{{\rm out},k}(i)$ is given by

 where $B(i)$ is the amount of power in the battery of the EH transmitter in the $i$-th time slot and is given by

 Here, $P_{\rm in}(i)$ is the amount of power harvested in the $i$-the time slot.
 The total transmit power and the desired total transmit power of the EH transmitter in time slot $i$, denoted by $P_{{\rm out}}(i)$ and $P_{\rm d}(i)$, respectively, are given by